-Source: ADF&G; Halibut Days Fished per Angler_2010_2020-3.3.2021.xlsx
+Source: ADF&G; Halibut Days Fished per Angler\2010\2020-3.3.2021.xlsx Does not include youth anglers.

-15 J. Hasbrouck, personal correspondence, 2/23/2020
+&lt;sup>16 J. Hasbrouck, personal correspondence, 2/23/2020

 Similar programs that offer single and multi-day stamps have a discount rate applied to the multi-day stamp.
 Discount rates range from 9% to 72% per day (disregarding annual passes), with a higher discount-rate-per-day applied as the number of days increases (see Table 22).
 If a multi-day halibut stamp with a daily discount rate is offered, the potential revenue that could be derived from stamp sales could not be predicted accurately by only looking at halibut fishing days.
 Understanding the breakdown between single and multi-day sales is essentially for determining a discount rate that still incentivizes an angler to purchase the multi-day stamp over multiple single-day stamps but does not negatively impact the revenue derived from stamp sales.